Aims and Scope

 Being an international journal, IJAL acknowledges the need to understand the cultural diversity and context dependency of ageing and later life.
 The journal accepts country- or cultural-specific studies that do not necessarily include international comparisons as long as such contributions are interesting and understandable for an international audience.

-To assure high scholarly standard IJAL uses a double blind review process.
-Submitted papers are read by the editors before they are sent to two independent reviewers if judged to fit the scope of the journal.In order to stimulate exchange of ideas on ageing across many parts of the world, IJAL does not charge authors for their submissions and has been available free of charge to anyone with Internet access since 2006.
+IJAL uses a double blind review process.
+Submitted manuscripts are read by the editors to judge if they fit IJAL's Aims and Scope, before they are sent to at least two independent reviewers.In order to stimulate exchange of ideas on ageing across many parts of the world, IJAL does not charge authors for their submissions and has been available free of charge to anyone with Internet access since 2006.